M4tsuri/OrustS/README.md

 ## Usage

-Run `cargo run`, then you will find the raw bootloader image under `target/bootloader.bin`.
-Run it with `qemu-system-i386 -drive format=raw,index=0,media=disk,file=target/bootloader.bin -vga std`.
+Run `cargo run`, then you will find the raw bootloader image at `target/bootloader.bin`.

+- Run: `qemu-system-i386 -drive format=raw,index=0,media=disk,file=target/bootloader.bin -vga std`.
-If you want to debug, I recommend debug with gdb.
-Run `qemu-system-i386 -drive format=raw,index=0,media=disk,file=target/bootloader.bin -vga std -s -S` and `gdb` in **current** directory, then our `.gdbinit` script will automatically switch gdb to i8086 mode for real mode debugging and set a breakpoint at the entrypoint.
-After entering protect mode, you may want to run `set architecture i386` to go to i386 mode.
+- Debug: I recommend debug with gdb.
+Run `qemu-system-i386 -drive format=raw,index=0,media=disk,file=target/bootloader.bin -vga std -s -S` and attach gdb to it.
+Note if you want to debug real mode 8086 assembly, you need to add a description file with `set tdesc filename target.xml`.